 During the recording of ‘My Private Train’, the legal pressure from Warner Brothers (the label) escalated to the point where the band decided to change its name before the release of the second album.
-That way, the band could relaunch its name first, and then the album later with some clear air.
+That way, the band could relaunch its new name first, and then the new album later, with some clear air.
 Around that time, an old musician friend of the band, Paul Cumming from The Dirty Hanks, had written a song called ‘Overnight Jones’ (about the guy who turns up to your party, no-one knows him, he drinks all the beer, smokes all the cigarettes, sleeps on your couch and sits down to breakfast the next morning).
-The Warner Brothers needed a name overnight…and Jones seemed an innocuous enough name after all the legal trouble they had had with ‘Warner’.
+The Warner Brothers needed a name overnight…and Jones seemed an innocuous enough name, especially after all the legal trouble they had had with ‘Warner’.

 The EP, ‘Not Brothers Anymore’ was released in 1993.
 It featured two songs from the new album: ‘Head Over Heels’ (the lead track) and ‘She Lies’.
-The rest of the tracks were live recordings from the GB: ‘Brunswick St Girl’, ‘Leave Me’, ‘Stuck In Melbourne’ and ‘Continental’ (featuring Mick Thomas on vocals).
+The rest of the tracks were live recordings from the GB: ‘Brunswick St Girl’, ‘Leave Me’, ‘Stuck In Melbourne’ and ‘Continental’ (featuring Mick Thomas from WPA on vocals).

 Although the band had already released ‘My Private Train’ independently, Polygram (now Mercury) decided to re-package and re-release the album.
 The intention of the label was to cross the band over from the country-rock scene to the mainstream.
 The band played several tours and supports, including a national tour with Sheryl Crow.
-The record label’s attempt to cross the band over to commercial radio was mildly successful: the album garnered airplay on commercial stations in Brisbane and Perth, but not in Melbourne and Sydney.
+The record label’s attempt to cross the band over to commercial radio was mildly successful: the album garnered airplay on commercial stations in Brisbane and Perth but, critically, not in Melbourne and Sydney.

 ICE BAIT GAS